argonne-lcf/ALCF-AIAccelerators-tutorial/README.md

 ### Director’s Discretionary Allocation Program

-To gain access to AI Testbeds at ALCF <!-- after tutorial allocation expires--> apply for [Director’s Discretionary Allocation Program](https://www.alcf.anl.gov/science/directors-discretionary-allocation-program) that provides “start up” awards to researchers working to achieve computational readiness for for a major allocation award.
+* To gain access to AI Testbeds at ALCF,  <!-- after tutorial allocation expires--> apply for [Director’s Discretionary Allocation Program](https://www.alcf.anl.gov/science/directors-discretionary-allocation-program) that provides “start up” awards to researchers working to achieve computational readiness for for a major allocation award.

-* Request an [ALCF Computer User Account](https://accounts.alcf.anl.gov/accountRequest) if you do not currently have one
+* Once the DD allocation request is approvied, request an [ALCF Computer User Account](https://accounts.alcf.anl.gov/accountRequest) if you do not currently have one.
-* If you have an ALCF Account that is currently inactive, submit an [account reactivation](https://accounts.alcf.anl.gov/accountReactivate) request*.
+  If you have an ALCF Account that is currently inactive, submit an [account reactivation](https://accounts.alcf.anl.gov/accountReactivate) request.
-* If you have an active ALCF account, click [Join Project](https://accounts.alcf.anl.gov/joinProject) to submit a membership request to your project, if approved.
+  If you have an active ALCF account, click [Join Project](https://accounts.alcf.anl.gov/joinProject) to submit a membership request to your project, if approved.